swp-berlin/mls/docs/setup.md

 The following document describes how to set up the application for production.

 Assumed is a Debian-based system, but the instructions should be similar for other systems.
-The application is set up in **FIXME**.
+The application is set up in /var/www/mls.
 The Python version has to be installed in version 3.12.
 If not otherwise stated commands have to be executed by root-User.

 ## Install the Application